 Managing your weight with healthy eating

-You need to eat the right types of foods and drinks in the right amounts to maintain a healthy weight.
+The foods and drinks you choose are important to maintaining a healthy weight.
 This article offers advice on making good food choices to manage your weight.

 Obesity - managing your weight; Overweight - managing your weight; Healthy diet - managing your weight; Weight loss - managing your weight